-A combination of a small number of people + software + servers and robots.
+With a combination of a small number of people + software + servers and robots

-We are promoting a new era of company management.
+We are moving forward with a new era of company management.

 I hope to share some of that process with you in this section.

 I rarely look back on past events, but since it was the Bon vacation, I was unusually looking back at the events that have taken place since the company was established.

 There are about 12 years worth of logs, so it took me about an hour just to look at them.

 My impression after reading the book is that there were many more accidents, troubles and shocks than I expected.

 If we include those that are not recorded, the number is likely to be quite large, so there is never a time when management is completely uneventful.